 14. Scone Palace

 Perthshire’s premier palace and the ancient crowning place of Scottish monarchs is a wonderful place to spend the day.
 Surrounded by beautiful gardens and filled with treasures from the past and mementoes of former kings and queens, Scone Palace breathes history like nowhere else in Scotland.
-Find ticket information and take a tour of Scone Palace.

 15. Perth Museum & Art Gallery

 One of Scotland’s oldest established museums, Perth Museum and Art Gallery is home to more than half a million objects from Scotland and around the world.
 Family-friendly exhibitions that feature trails, puzzles and games mean that everyone will have fun here.
 Take a trip to the fair city of Perth and explore this brilliant attraction.